About Felix Torres, MD, MBA, FACHE, DFAPA, CCHP-MH

 Dr. Torres served as Assembly Representative from the New York County Psychiatric Society to the APA from 2012 to 2019, where he focused on issues relating to global and cultural psychiatry, addressing the delivery of psychiatric care to underserved populations, highlighting the impact of global climate change on mental health, fighting the stigma surrounding mental illness, and supporting the fourth strategic initiative of the APA: Diversity.
 He served as Secretary of the New York State Psychiatric Association from 2018 to 2019 until his move from New York to Texas.

 Dr. Torres contributed the chapter “Help-Seeking Behavior and Access to Mental Health Care” to the book “The American Latino: Psychodynamic Perspectives on Culture and Mental Health Issues.”
-He has recently contributed sections on the disparate impact of global climate change on the mental health of minority populations and on global warming and criminality for a chapter on climate change and mental health in an upcoming public psychiatry book.

 Dr. Torres is the founder and president of New York Forensic Psychiatry Consulting, P.C.
-He also serves as a mental health contributor to local, national, and international media outlets.

 Dr. Torres speaks English, Spanish, French, and Italian.